ajevans85/megaforms/README.md

 # Forms API

+A forms api for handling the state of a form, mapping values into individual field values, and validation of field values.

+Very much influenced by the play framework forms api, but without no dependencies except the Scala standard library.

 ## Api overview
 The forms API describes how data should be mapped and validated in a form.
 It is entirely decoupled from